syswonder/ruxgo/README.md

 - `name`: Specifies the target name, if it is of the "dll" type, must begin with "lib_".
 - `src`：Specifies the path to the target source code.
 - `src_excluded`：Optional. if you want to exclude some source files or directories, you can specify here.
-- `include_dir`：Specifies the path to the header file in the target source code.
+- `include_dir`：Specifies the path to the header file in the target source code, which allows string and vector types.
 - `type`：Specifies the type of the target, which can be of type "static", "dll", "object", or "exe".
 It should be noted that there can be only one "exe" target in a toml file, but there can be multiple targets of other types.
 - `cflags`：Specifies the compilation options of the target.
 - `archive`：Optional, specifies the target archive tool.
 You may need if the type is "static".